Sunday, June 16, 2024

 In memory of my mother, Garry and I each wore one of Mum's costume jewellery brooches.
 We also wore new suits we’d bought in the post-Christmas sales last December in anticipation of just this kind of event.
 Hamish wore one of Mum's scarves.
 As the service drew to a close he decided us three boys should have a final photo with our Mum.
 As I stepped forward to collect Mum’s ashes, we paused for a selfie, much to the surprise and amusement of guests directly behind us.

 The following morning, under overcast skies, the immediate family was joined by Auntie Pam, and my cousins, Carolyn and Jenny, for the interment of my mother’s ashes.
 Mum was interred next to Dad in a twin plot she’d bought after he died.
-The sun made a welcome appearance just as we were finishing our private ceremony.
+The sun made a welcome appearance as we finished our private ceremony.
 It was the perfect end to ten emotional days.

 No comments: